christiebarron/data_vis_club_session5_timeseries/README.md

 We'll be using [Wikipedia Website Traffic Data](https://www.kaggle.com/code/muonneutrino/wikipedia-traffic-data-exploration/input) available on Kaggle.

 - `clean_data.zip` is a compressed folder with the cleaned datasets we will be using.
 - `data_wrangling.zip` is a compressed folder with the jupyter notebook used for data cleaning.
 Note the raw data used is NOT in this github repository.
-It is the `train_1.csv` file from the
+It is the `train_1.csv` file from the Kaggle competition.

 Within the clean_data folder, see the `data_codebook.xlsx` for descriptions of the data.
 We developed several cleaned versions of the data.
 The most useful is the long format dataset `pg_views-and-rank_long_1category.csv`.
 If you prefer wide format data, you can use `pg_views_wide_1category.csv` instead.
 For an extra challenge, use the `pg_views_long_3category.csv` document.